-Are you planning to quit smoking or the use of another tobacco product?
+Are you planning to quit smoking or quit the use of another tobacco product?
 Congratulations on your decision and best wishes in your journey.
-Most find quitting difficult but one would be hard-pressed to find someone who regrets quitting smoking for good.
+You are not alone, as most people find quitting difficult.
+But one would be hard-pressed to find someone who regrets quitting smoking for good.
 The benefits of quitting begin within the first hour and only increase as the hours and days pass.

 Many people trying to quit have tried before.
 It is not uncommon to enjoy success for a period of time and have something, perhaps a stressful life event, result in a relapse to smoking.
 Think about what has worked in the past.
-More importantly, think about what did not work.
+More importantly, think about what did not work and then avoid those issues.
 Consider your triggers and make a plan for cravings.
 Get help and support, talk to your doctor about medication options.
 Be kind to yourself and know that quitting is a sprint and not a race.

 Ohio Tobacco Quit Line

-The Ohio Tobacco Quit Line provides personal quit coaching and telephone counseling free of charge to ALL Ohioans, regardless of insurance status or income.
-It also provides nicotine patches, gum, or lozenges are provided for up to eight weeks at no charge to eligible participants.
+The Ohio Tobacco Quit Line provides personal quit coaching and telephone counseling FREE of charge to ALL Ohioans, regardless of insurance status or income.
+It also provides FREE nicotine patches, gum, or lozenges for up to eight weeks to eligible participants

 There is also a special protocol for pregnant women.

-The Ohio QuitLogix Online Tobacco Use Cessation Program is available to all Ohioans of age 18 or older (or younger with parental permission).
+Ohio's on-line Tobacco Use Cessation Program, QuitLogics is available to all Ohioans age 18 or older (or younger with parental permission).

 For Ohio Employers: Affordable Care Act and Tobacco Cessation